Language

 4

-Expand the Overtime section and enter your weekly overtime hours.
-Select a rate multiplier — 1.5x or 2x — or type a custom multiplier.
-The calculator shows your additional overtime income per week, per month, and per year.
+Open the Overtime panel, enter your weekly OT hours, and choose a rate of 1.5x, 2x, or a custom multiplier.
+You get extra income per week, per month, and per year.

 5